DSE-capstone-sharknado/models-legacy/README.md

 Includes reference implementations for BMR, VBMR and TVBMP (ups and downs).

 You can't build this out-of-the-box on a mac unless you have a traditional gcc tool-chain setup.
-I'm building it w/ a Docker image i've included in this repo.
+I'm building it w/ a Docker image i've included in this repo. * See Docker note below

 ## Preprocessing